hassiexx/discord-hackweek-2019/README.md

 # discord-hackweek-2019
 A moderation bot in Go for Discord Hack Week 2019 using menu command systems for improved usability and interaction.
-Still heavily in progress though, no commands running as of yet.

 The purpose of this bot was to show a different way of executing kicks and bans rather than trying to make as many commands as possible for this event.